 Missouri State Capitol Roofing Replacement

-PWA’s approach from the outset of this project was based on the assumption that the initial scope of work needed to be re-assessed.
+For this State Capitol project, PWA’s approach from the outset was based on the assumption that the initial scope of work needed to be re-assessed.
 During an initial meeting for the project, PWA team members pointed out that there was a real need to determine what the exact problems were, how they were occurring, and how they might be best solved within the budget.
 This discussion made it clear that the preferred approach to the project would be two-phase, with the first phase consisting of field investigations, a report, and basic Schematic Design and the second being Design Development and Construction Documents.

 The initial proposal was to address only the first phase.
 At the end of the first phase, a second proposal based on the developed scope of work would be submitted.
 The project’s amended scope of work for the first phase read as follows: